ChunkyMonkey00/javascriptWatchers/README.md

 - `watchersArray` (optional): An array to store watchers associated with the variable.
 Defaults to a global array if not provided.

 ##### Notes:
-Upon initialization of a variable's value, watchers WILL trigger if conditions are met.
+Upon initialization of a variable's value, watchers will NOT trigger if conditions are met.

 #### Returns: